-6.2 Employer's duty of care
+6.1 Employer's duty of care

-Italia Conti, as the employer, has a duty to:
+Italia Conti, as the employer, has a duty to implement this Health & Safety Policy.
+In doing so, it will:

-- assess the risks to staff and others affected by college activities in order to identify and introduce the health and safety measures necessary to manage those risks; - inform employees about risks and the measures in place to manage them; - ensure that adequate health and safety training is provided. - persons with a post of special responsibility, whether teaching or non-teaching, will be required to develop suitable and sufficient risk assessments and to prepare, implement and monitor safety policies, practices and procedures within their particular areas and within their sphere of control. - class teachers/tutors are expected to exercise effective supervision of the students, to know the emergency procedures, to check their classrooms and studios are safe, that equipment is safe before use, and to ensure safe working practice and procedures are followed.
+- ensure that there are enough staff members to safely supervise students; - ensure that the Italia Conti premises are safe and regularly inspected; - assess the risks to staff and others affected by Italia Conti's activities in order to identify and introduce the health and safety measures necessary to manage those risks; - · ensure that all risk assessments are completed and reviewed - inform employees about risks and the measures in place to manage them; - ensure that adequate health and safety training is provided; - ensure that appropriate evacuation procedures are in place and regular fire drills are held: - ensure that persons with a post of special responsibility, whether teaching or nonteaching, will be required to develop suitable and sufficient risk assessments and to prepare, implement and monitor safety policies, practices and procedures within their particular areas and within their sphere of control; - ensure that class teachers/tutors exercise effective supervision of their students, to know the emergency procedures, to check their classrooms and studios are safe, that equipment is safe before use, and to ensure safe working practice and procedures are followed. - monitor cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary. - consider reduction in risk ratings and action completion as additional KPIs

-6.3 Employees' duty of care
+6.2 Employees' duty of care

 No safety policy can be successful unless it actively involves everyone.
-All employees are reminded they have a duty under the Health and Safety at Work Act 1974 to co-operate with the Health & Safety and Welfare Officers and to assist them in so far as is necessary in meeting their delegated responsibilities.
+All employees are reminded they have a duty under the Health and Safety at Work Act 1974 to co-operate with the Health and Safety and Welfare Officers and to assist them in so far as is necessary in meeting their delegated responsibilities.
+Staff have a duty to take care of students in the same way that a prudent parent/carer would do so.

-To this end all employees are required to:
+To this end, all employees are required to: